We aim to measure all human rights

 There are plenty more treaties to track.

-As well as continuing to expand our work on economic and social rights and civil and political rights – to cover more countries and provide more detail – we want to begin new workstreams to measure how well countries perform on many other rights or issues, including:
+In the future, we want to begin new workstreams to measure how well countries perform on many other rights or issues, including:

 - Women’s rights; CEDAW (see our proposal)

 - Rights of refugees, asylum seekers, displaced persons